911 call under investigation after mother, 2 kids die in apparent double murder-suicide at Boston garage

-BOSTON (WHDH) – Authorities have identified the West Roxbury mother who investigators believe threw her two young children off of a Boston garage on Christmas Day before leaping to her death.
+BOSTON (WHDH) - Authorities are looking into a 911 call that they say was made shortly before a West Roxbury mother threw her two young children off of a Boston garage before leaping to her death on Christmas Day.

 A preliminary investigation indicates the young children, Allison and Andrew, ages 4 and 16 months, were the first to plummet from the roof of the Renaissance Park Garage, followed by their 40-year-old mother, Erin Pascal, according to Suffolk District Attorney Rachael Rollins, who said during a news conference Thursday that the incident was “very likely” a double murder-suicide.